-For a receiver (Rx), config.h should look like:
+For a receiver (Rx), config.h should look like this:

 If you want a transmitter (Tx), then config.h should be

-After downloading the firmware into the Pro Mini completes, please do not remove the USB connection from the computer until the “secondary” LED, which indicates attempted communication over the SPI (serial peripheral interface), flashes on (it will not be bright).
-This will ensure that the initial round of writes to the blank EEPROM was completed!
+After you complete downloading the firmware into the Pro Mini, please do not remove the USB connection from the computer until the “secondary” LED, which indicates attempted communication over the SPI (serial peripheral interface), flashes on (it will not be bright).
+This step ensures you properly initialize the EEPROM!

-Alternatively, you can load the firmware into the Pro Mini MCU using an “AVR ISP,” such as the Sparkfun Pocket AVR Programmer or a less-expensive clone.
+You load the firmware into the Pro Mini MCU using an “AVR ISP,” such as the Sparkfun Pocket AVR Programmer or a less-expensive clone.
 This “ISP” downloading mode will bypass and erase the bootloader to directly load the firmware into the Pro Mini MCU.
-On boot-up with the bootloader now erased, the Pro Mini MCU will almost instantly supply “5V logic DCC” to the DCC amplifier, which in turn, provides the DCC decoder with standard DCC waveforms.
-There is no “boot-up DC” to speak of and no need to set CV29, bit2=0.
+On boot-up with the bootloader now erased, the Pro Mini MCU will almost instantly supply “5V logic DCC” to the DCC amplifier, which provides the DCC decoder with standard DCC waveforms.
+There is no “boot-up DC” and no need to set CV29, bit2=0.
 (I set it anyway.)
-With this solution, all DCC decoders I’ve tried (ESU, Zimo, MTH) start-up without the “boot-up jerk.”
+With this solution, all DCC decoders I’ve tried (ESU, Zimo, MTH) startup without the “boot-up jerk.”

 This “ISP” form of loading firmware is not as extensively used by folks using the Arduino IDE, but ISP loading is easily accessible within the Arduino IDE.
 The overly-brief method of ISP programming steps are the following:

-2. From the Arduino IDE, Select Tools → Programmer → “USBtinyISP” (or whatever ISP programmer you are using).
+- From the Arduino IDE, Select Tools → Programmer → “USBtinyISP” (or whatever ISP programmer you use).

-The Arduino IDE will then compile the sketch and download the resulting firmware to the Pro Mini via the USBtinyISP, bypassing (and erasing) the bootloader.
+- The Arduino IDE will compile the sketch and download the resulting firmware to the Pro Mini via the USBtinyISP, bypassing (and erasing) the bootloader.

 Once the ProMini Air receiver or transmitter firmware is installed in the Pro Mini and inserted into the ProMini Air PCB, the ProMini Air is ready for integration!